hhannine/superpaper/README.md

 ## Installation

 ### A. Portable releases
-For Windows there are portable stand-alone packages available under releases.
+For Linux and Windows there are portable stand-alone binary packages available under [releases](https://github.com/hhannine/Superpaper/releases).
-These should work on a download-and-run basis without additional requirements.
-Look for the executable "superpaper.exe".
+These work on a download-and-run basis without additional requirements.
+Look for the executable "superpaper.exe", or "superpaper" on Linux.

-Standalone packages for Linux and Mac OS X are unfortunately unavailable at this time, but you may look at the alternative way to run Superpaper.
+Standalone package for Mac OS X is unfortunately unavailable at this time, but you may look at the alternative way to run Superpaper.

 ### B. Run the script